Royersford, Pennsylvania: Politics and government

 Royersford has a city manager form of government with a mayor and a seven-member borough council.
 The mayor is Jenna Antoniewicz.
 Royersford was founded by David Royer.

 The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 146th State House District (represented by Rep. Joe Ciresi) and the 44th State Senate District (represented by Sen. Katie Muth).

 Education

 Spring-Ford Area School District operates public schools.

 The area Catholic school is Holy Cross Regional Catholic School in Collegeville.
 Holy Cross was formed in 2012 by the merger of Sacred Heart in Royersford and St. Eleanor in Collegeville.

 Entertainment

 Parts of the classic 1958 horror film The Blob, starring Steve McQueen, were filmed in Royersford.

 The film The Lovely Bones, starring Mark Wahlberg, directed by Peter Jackson, was filmed in the borough in late November 2007.

 The Bloodhound Gang's most famous album, Hooray for Boobies, was recorded at Dome Studios on Main Street.

 A scene in M. Night Shyamalan's 2015 film The Visit was filmed at the intersection of Washington Street and South 7th Avenue.
 A local middle school, the Spring-Ford Eighth Grade Center, was used as the backdrop.

+Director Matt Smyntek's first short film, The Garbage Boy, was filmed on Main Street during the summer of 2022.